incredibleLeitman/PhysicsGame/README.md

 *Working moving platforms in which your normal physics, gravity, drag apply from your typical frame of reference into your new frame and you correctly inherit the velocity of your parent with physics (not through trying to use parenting or moving by transform)*

 ``Plattform.gs`` moves (defined by it’s mode) at a constant velocity.
-If Player.gd touches the top surface (one way collision) the current platform velocity is set as ground_velocity which is used as target for the drag lerp.
+If Player.gd touches the top surface (one way collision) the current platform velocity is set as ground_velocity with ``_set_floor_velocity`` which is used as target for the drag lerp.
 The ground which the player stands on is constantly monitored to determine velocity changes of the plattform as well as falling/jumping off.

-**- Centrifugal/Coriolis correction**
+**- Centrifugal/Coriolis correction TBD**

 *When you’re standing on a rotating moving platform, your frame of reference is rotating.
 You canmake your character stay on a rotating platform correctly by simulating the Centrifugal force.Likewise if you simulate the Coriolis force they can walk along the middle without veering to one side.
 No need to do both, one is fine if this topic is selected.*

-**- Cross products in Physics (3D)**
+**- Cross products in Physics (3D) TBD**

 *Throw an object and have it spin towards the right direction depending on the view angle and where you project it*